Business Broker FAQ

 • Prepare a confidential brief so buyers understand the opportunity without exposing sensitive data in public.

 • Screen buyers.
-You do not let every random “I want to buy a business” tourist waste the seller’s time.
+You do not let every "I want to buy a business" tourist waste the seller's time.

 Yes — if you already sit next to deal flow.
-If you are a property agent, accountant, small business consultant, banker, wealth manager, or you’re the “trusted adult” in your network, then you already hear “I think I’m done, I want out” before the outside world does.
+If you are a property agent, accountant, small business consultant, banker, or wealth manager, you already hear "I think I'm done, I want out" before the outside world does.
 You can turn that into a signed mandate with sane fee terms.
-No — if you think this is passive lead gen. Cold-spamming strangers with “Hey, do you want to sell your company?” makes you look like a scam and kills credibility.
-This is high-trust, not high-volume.

 The first mandate is 80% positioning and language.
 You must: